-In 1915, in the early stages of WWI, it was the scene of fierce trench warfare and of huge losses on the part of both the allied and the Ottoman - Turkish forces.
+In the early stages of WWI, it was the scene of fierce trench warfare and of huge losses on the part of both the allied and the Ottoman - Turkish forces.

 Allied attacks on the spurs to the west and east of the ravine and the resulting trench systems made the gully an essential access route for the front lines, and also itself the scene of direct and bitter fighting.
 The final allied front line prior to evacuation was approximately 2/3 of the way up the ravine.
 Another feature that made Gully Ravine such a focus of activity is that it is far more than simply a sunken stream bed.
 Smaller gullies and openings run off it on either side, and these were quickly pressed into use as dressing stations, supply dumps, dormitories, practice firing ranges and stables etc.

 I have two, albeit distant relatives listed on the Helles memorial, and based on their regiments and the dates they fell, it appears that they were involved in the fighting in and around the ravine.
 One fell on 28th June 1915 at the height of the Battle of Gully Ravine in the area of the Boomerang, and the other in August, having just left the firing line on Gully Spur.
 Research continues.